jacksleight/coast-social/README.md

 # Coast Social

-Coast component for accessing social media APIs.
-It can retrieve latest feeds and URL statistics from various social media platforms in a standardised format.
+Coast Social can retrieve latest post feeds and URL statistics from various social media platforms in a standardised format.
+It is currently a work in progress, there are not yet any stable releases.

-## Supported Platforms, Methods & Attributes
+## What's Supported?

 :black_circle: = Supported
 :white_circle: = Supported where applicable